 Nothing insurmountable but a nice challenge for those who want to learn handkerchief hems.

-For this pattern it is better to choose a lightweight fabric so that the ruffles fall nicely, and that is as beautiful on the right side as on the wrong side, because at the ruffles both sides are visible.
+For this model, it’s better to choose a lightweight fabric so that the ruffles fall nicely, and that looks good on both sides, because the ruffles are visible on both sides.

-I had in my closet for a little while, a coupon of 3 meters of polka dot cotton voile that I had fallen for as soon as it arrived in the shop, which was therefore washed, ironed, and ready to be transformed as soon as the “perfect match” fabric/pattern popped into my head, that day had finally arrived.
+I had in my closet for a while a 3-meter coupon of cotton voile with polka dots that I fell for as soon as it arrived in the shop, which was washed, ironed, and ready to be transformed as soon as the “perfect match” fabric/pattern popped into my head — that day had finally come.

-Result: a perfectly matched bias, and the feeling of having taken the finishing touches one step further.
+Result: perfectly matching bias tape, and the feeling of having taken the finishing touches one step further.

-The Top Frisure is a good pattern for those who want to improve their technique without getting discouraged by a project that is too long or complicated.
+The Frisure Top is a good model for those who want to improve their technique without getting discouraged by a project that’s too long or complicated.
 Here we have a bit of technique with a project that remains overall quite simple.

-So, ready to take on the handkerchief hem challenge?
+So, ready to take on the challenge of handkerchief hems?

 If yes, let’s go!